Leadership Faux Pas #6 – Being Disingenuous

 What was most astonishing to me was the various hosts’ use of the audience.
-And while I realize that TV is exactly that … TV, I was struck how at the Ellen show she said she felt “used” for the hosts’ purpose.
+And while I realize that TV is exactly that…TV, I was struck by her comments about the Ellen (DeGeneres) show and how she felt “used” for the hosts’ purpose.

-She said Ellen had very little interaction with the audience and that it was as if they were simply a prop being used so the producer could create some false reality of genuineness.
+She said Ellen had very little interaction with the audience, as if they were simply a prop being used so the producer could create some false reality of genuineness.
 Moving the pretty audience members to the front, the not-so-pretty people someplace else, even though you may have paid for V.I.P. tickets.
-Yes then there is the cutting and splicing parts of one show with a completely different show to offer an illusion of what really happened.

 So what does this have to do with leadership?
 Everything!